BraxtonElmer/PHPMailer-Send-Form-Data-To-Email/README.md

 Here we are going to use Gmail as our sender account.<br>

-## Step 1 - Create a Gmail Account
+## Step 1 - Create a Google Account

 You can create a Google account from <a href="https://accounts.google.com/signup?hl=en">here</a>.<br>
-Make sure you save or remember the mail address and password as this is required to log and send the Form Date to the recieving mail address (Which is done by PHP).<br>
+Make sure you save or remember the mail address and password, as this is required to log and send the Form Data to the recieving mail address (Which is done by PHP).<br>

-### Step 2 - Change Security Settings of Google Account
+## Step 2 - Change Security Settings of Google Account

 After an account is created successfully, go to the Google account settings of the Account you just created and go to the Security tab in the left side or you can <a href="https://myaccount.google.com/intro/security">click here to go there</a> (Make sure you are in the security settings of the account you just created).<br>